Casehero

 New management at Calaveras Vineyards is very optimistic about future revenue and has an excellent track record regarding the growth of past wineries acquired.
 Anne Clemens should not accept this loan.
 Although Martinez has a great resume, alcohol sales are projected to be stagnant in the coming years.

-With the model Calaveras Vineyards used, I expected revenue is a little too optimistic.
-Also, the lack of equity the vineyard has upfront is also worrisome as well as at the gross margins being 40% as alcohol sales tend to be stagnant as of now.
+With the model Calaveras Vineyards used, I expected revenue to be a little too optimistic.
+Also, the lack of equity the vineyard has upfront is worrisome, as well as the gross margins being 40%, as alcohol sales tend to be stagnant as of now.

 Overview

 Senior VP Anne Clemens of Goldengate Capital has received a loan proposal from the vineyard.
-Calaveras Vineyards is a vineyard with around 220 acres of land that consist of mostly grapevines with some storage rooms, guest rooms, wine tasting rooms, and an area to sell their product.
+Calaveras Vineyards is a vineyard with around 220 acres of land that consists of mostly grapevines with some storage rooms, guest rooms, wine-tasting rooms, and an area to sell their product.

 As the consumption of alcohol has become stagnant in the United States, wine being sold at supermarkets has increased by 7.4%.
-This may be due to new health benefits being found out about red wines such as reducing heart diseases by nearly 50%.
+This may be due to new health benefits being found out about red wines, such as reducing heart disease by nearly 50%.

 Statement of Problem(s)

 Those involved with this loan need to find out the necessary information about Calaveras Vineyards.
-First would be determining the value of the vineyard.
+The first would be determining the value of the vineyard.

-Another problem is determining whether or not the company will be able to pay off the loan based on forecasted cash flows and looking at alternatives to pay to reduce debt.
-Another problem is if Anne Clemens should accept the loan proposed by the company.
+Another problem is determining whether or not the company will be able to pay off the loan based on forecasted cash flows and looking at alternatives to reduce debt.
+Another problem is whether Anne Clemens should accept the loan proposed by Calaveras Vineyards.

 Analysis